P-p-H-d/mlib/README.md

 The elements may move when inserting / deleting other elements (and not just the iterators).

-This implementation is in general faster for small types of keys (like integer or float) but may be slower for larger types.
+This implementation is in general faster for small types of keys (like integer or float) but are slower for larger types.

 `DICT_OA_DEF2_AS` is the same as `DICT_OA_DEF2`
 except the name of the types `name_t`, `name_it_t`, `name_itref_t` are provided.